Release

 A focused hardening release: safer AWQ plugin discovery, stronger quantization clipping behavior, and broader report-schema acceptance for edge payloads.

-Release: InvarLock 0.3.11 - Focused regression and schema hardening
+Release: InvarLock 0.3.11 - AWQ discovery, RTN clipping, and schema edge cases

 Highlights